OPINIONS SHARED ON THIS WEBSITE DO NOT REFLECT THOSE OF NEXSTAR MEDIA GROUP.

 Little did I know that “John Snyder” was John Schneider, one of my favorite actors from one of my all-time favorite shows, “The Haves and the Have Nots!”

 Staying professional while totally geeking out on the inside, I filmed the above VOSOT featuring the Louisiana local, as well as Austin St. John, the original red Power Ranger, on the set of their movie Tres Leches.

-The newscasts at WVLA/WGMB made use of PLAZes, full-screen graphics displayed on the plasma TV in studio.
-Here are all of my PLAZ and OTS (over-the-shoulder) graphics superimposed.
+The newscasts at WVLA/WGMB made use of PLAZes—full-screen graphics displayed on the plasma TV in studio—as well as OTS (over-the-shoulder) graphics superimposed.
 I’ve designed nearly 200 PLAZ and OTS graphics in less than two years.

-My time at NBC Local 33 and Fox 44 continued my “fan-to-man” streak–that is, going from being a fan of a person, show or concept to being someone who’s now in it.
+My time at NBC Local 33 and Fox 44 continued my “fan-to-man” streak—that is, going from being a fan of a person, show or concept to being someone who is now in it.
 Growing up, I was always a fan of news production, wondering what all went into assembling a local broadcast.
-At NBC Local 33 News, I finally got to see it firsthand, applying what I learned to my own productions.
+Now I finally got to see it firsthand, applying what I learned to my own productions.

-I resigned from Local 33 on March 5, 2018 to move to Houston, in which I was granted the opportunity to do a feature story.
+I resigned from NBC Local 33 on March 5, 2018 to move to Houston, in which I was granted the opportunity to do a feature story.
 Using my own equipment, I interviewed Rebecca Whyte, Baton Rouge Community Manager for Yelp.com and a friend of the station.
 The feature received high praise from my colleagues as well as other journalists across my social media, due to its copy (script), subject matter, composition and the intonation of my voice.

 Published on brproud.com, the story aired March 18, 2018 at the top of the 10 P.M. show, my final newscast at WVLA.